This classic dump cake is one of my all-time favorite easy desserts! It's ridiculously simple to make and tastes crazy good.

 Dump cakes can come in all kinds of flavor combination.
 But I love this classic Cherry Pineapple Dump Cake so much!
 The pineapple adds texture and sweetness but I wouldn't say that the pineapple flavor is very strong.
 The cherry pie filling is a dominate flavor and when paired with that buttery, cake mix crust, it's like the most amazing fruit cobbler you're ever tasted.

 Per this article, dump cakes were first mentioned in 1980.
-Obviously the name comes from dumping the ingredients into a dish, no stirring required!
+Obviously, the name comes from dumping the ingredients into a dish, no stirring required!

-I'm kind of a dump cake connoisseur.
-You can check out all my dump cake recipes all in one place.
+I’m kind of a dump cake connoisseur.

 Cherry Pineapple Dump Cake